 Testing and previewing:

-GTM includes built-in tools that enable you to test and preview event-tracking configurations before deploying them live.
+Google Tag Manager includes built-in tools that enable you to test and preview event-tracking configurations before deploying them live.

 You can simulate events, check if they are firing correctly, and verify that the data is being captured accurately.